pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 ### Evaluation Metrics

-We use **F1 score** as the primary metric because of precision-recall balance**: F1 rewards balancing precision (avoiding false positives) and recall (catching true positives).
-A model predicting only NOINFO might have high accuracy but terrible F1.
+We use **NOINFO F1 score** as the primary metric because it measures the model's ability to recognize insufficient evidence.
+Since our golden dataset contains only NOINFO examples, NOINFO F1 captures both precision (correctly identifying lack of information) and recall (not overconfidently misclassifying as SUPPORT/CONTRADICT).
+This directly evaluates self-awareness: can the model recognize when it doesn't know?

 The experiment uses 200 parallel workers for efficient processing across 1,000 total predictions (200 claims × 5 models).